opentoonz/GTS/README.md

 GTS's uses TWAIN on Windows and SANE on other operating systems, so you need scanner drivers that support these APIs in order to run it.

-Interface is in English and scanned images are saved as TIFF.
+Interface is in English and scanned images are saved as TIFF/Targa.

 ## Requirements